barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

 - **Session 11: Tomb of the Goat Lords.** Reunite with Lillibeth!
 Decide to kill time until Sir Chyde's sword is identified by exploring.
 Find and delve into TotSK.

+- **Session 12: Tomb of the Goat Lords / Sir Chyde's Sword.** Get chased off by a Black Pudding, meet some Barrowbogeys, learn the magic of Sir Chyde's Sword, and head out to Castle Brackenwold.

 House Rules